-The aim of this document is to provide a summary of the Final Fellowship of the Royal College of Anaesthetists' examination undertaken during the academic year September 2021 - August 2022.
-No reports have been published over the past 2 years due to constraints caused by the COVID pandemic.
+The aim of this document is to provide a summary of the Final Fellowship of the Royal College of Anaesthetists' examination undertaken during the academic year September 2022 - August 2023.
 Different parts of this report may be relevant to different stakeholders but by producing a single report rather than multiple separate ones, we aim to provide a balanced overview.
 It is hoped that the report will be of interest to the general public, candidates, examiners, examinations and other departments within the College and the General Medical Council.